ppy/osu-wiki/wiki/osu!_rankings_history/en.md

 ## 2007

 *Note: During the period where [Ranked Score](/wiki/Score#ranked-score) was used, Rank #1 would change frequently, thus the earlier listings may have reduced accuracy.
-Extra information can be found on the ranked score estimated global leaderboard reconstruction project [Google Sheet](https://docs.google.com/spreadsheets/d/1fcFtTNim7hminC2LaMGwTBwa6_GIHU8Sz-wQ_eXymiE/edit?usp=sharing "Google Sheets").*
+Detailed information can be found on the ranked score estimated global leaderboard reconstruction project [Google Sheet](https://docs.google.com/spreadsheets/d/1fcFtTNim7hminC2LaMGwTBwa6_GIHU8Sz-wQ_eXymiE/edit?usp=sharing "Google Sheets").*

 | Player | From | To | Sources |
 | --: | :-- | :-- | :-- |